Joelius300/dviz_hslu/REPORT.md

 The different components for extracting the data, storing it, making it consumable (API) and displaying it (web UI / dashboard), etc. are all [Open Source](https://github.com/Joelius300/HeatingDataMonitor).

+## Process

+A brief summary of the process used to develop and create this visualization dashboard:

+1. Gather ideas (already had something in mind)
+2. Discuss current process with representative of target audience and identify needs
+3. Create rudimentary paper prototype during that meeting and sketch a guideline for a first real prototype
+4. Explore and analyze data to prepare the features that can be used to assist the target audience in their task
+5. Play around with Grafana to try out different chart types and ideas
+6. Create a more thought-out paper prototype and refine iteratively with feedback from same representative as well as professor
+7. Create Streamlit & Plotly dashboard
+    1. Data loading and preparation
+    2. Layout with simple charts
+    3. Add more complex elements step-by-step
+    4. Refine styling
+    5. Final code cleanup (much refactoring done iteratively)

 ## Data exploration

 This dataset has had my interest for quite a while now, and I have already done some data exploration